In-patient luxury rehab center in Thailand

 1. Hallucinations

 Hallucination is defined as a false sensory experience.
-To the affected person, hallucinations may seem real, but they’re not.
+To the affected person, hallucinations seem real, but they’re not.
 The most common hallucinations are auditory and visual i.e., involving hearing and sight.
-More precisely, a person with hallucinations may hear or see things that aren’t real.
-That said, some people may have hallucinations involving other senses.
+More precisely, a person with hallucinations hears or sees things that aren’t real.
+That said, certain people have hallucinations involving other senses.

-The causes of hallucinations can be physical and psychological.
+The causes of hallucinations are physical and psychological.
 These sensory experiences have a major impact on a person’s health and well-being.
 The effects are largely physical and behavioral.

-The physical effects of hallucinations revolve around a lack of self-care, which can lead to numerous health problems ranging from tooth decay to weight gain and a higher risk of diabetes and cardiovascular diseases.
+The physical effects of hallucinations revolve around a lack of self-care, which leads to numerous health problems ranging from tooth decay to weight gain and a higher risk of diabetes and cardiovascular diseases.

 2. Delusions

 Misinterpretation of events reinforces delusions.
-Many delusions involve paranoia to some extent.
+Various cases of delusions involve paranoia to a certain extent.

 What are the types of psychotic disorders?